ADX Florence: Inmate population

-The supermax unit at Florence housed 380 male inmates as of November 2025, each assigned to one of six security levels.
+The supermax unit at Florence houses 408 male inmates as of April 2026, each assigned to one of six security levels.
 It is designed to house up to 474 inmates but has never been at full capacity.

 The facility is best known for housing inmates who have been deemed too dangerous, too high-profile, or too great a security risk for even maximum-security prisons.
 For example, Joseph Romano was sentenced to life in federal prison for plotting to murder the judge and federal prosecutor who helped sentence him to 15 years in prison for masterminding a coin fraud operation.
 While in prison, he plotted to murder an undercover officer who had taken part in the investigation.
 When this came to light, Romano was transferred to Florence.
 Another notable inmate was Robert Hanssen, who spied for the Soviet Union and Russia on and off from 1978 until his arrest in 2001.
 Hanssen served a life sentence there and died in 2023.
-His case is considered "the worst intelligence disaster in U.S. history."
+His case is considered the worst intelligence disaster in U.S. history.

-The majority of current inmates, however, have been placed there because each has an extensive history in other prisons of committing violent crimes, including murder, against corrections officers and fellow inmates.
+The majority of current inmates, however, have an extensive history of committing violent crimes in other prisons, including murder, against corrections officers and fellow inmates.
 These inmates are kept in administrative segregation; they are kept in solitary confinement for 23 hours a day.
 During their hour outside the cell, which can occur at any time of day or night, they are kept under restraint (handcuffed, shackled, or both).
 The hour outside of the cell is for exercise and a phone call if they have earned the privilege.
 Their diet is restricted to ensure that the food cannot be used to harm themselves or to create unhygienic conditions in their cell.
 Some cells have showers, which are run on a timer to prevent flooding, further reducing the amount of handling of inmates that correctional officers have to perform.

 After at least one year, depending on their conduct, inmates are gradually allowed out for longer periods.
 The long-term goal is to keep them at Florence for no more than three years and then to transfer them to a less restrictive prison to serve the remainder of their sentences.
-According to a 1998 report in the San Francisco Chronicle, Florence's main purpose is to "try and extract reasonably peaceful behavior from extremely violent career prisoners".
+According to a 1998 report in the San Francisco Chronicle, Florence's main purpose is to try and extract reasonably peaceful behavior from extremely violent career prisoners.

-One cell block at Florence was once known as "Bombers Row" because a number of particularly notable terrorists, including notable domestic terrorists, were held there: Timothy McVeigh, Ramzi Yousef, and Ted Kaczynski.
+One cell block at Florence was once known as "Bombers Row" because a number of particularly notable terrorists, including notable domestic terrorists, were held there: Timothy McVeigh, Ramzi Yousef, Ted Kaczynski, Eric Rudolph, and Dzhokhar Tsarnaev.